-Students may contact Associate Dean for Research, Dr. Geri Donenberg, at gerid@uic.edu or 312-996-8602.
+Students may contact Associate Dean of Research, Dr. David Dubois, at dldubois@uic.edu or 312-413-3564.

 Disabilities Requiring Accommodation

 Students with disabilities requiring accommodation are responsible for obtaining timely documentation of their disability and their accommodation needs from the UIC Disability Resource Center.